WallCaster/WallCaster/doc/analysis-report.md

   - Have an administrative frontend
   - Connect the frontend to the server
   - Create the "emotional" filter.
-  - Create the "banned words" filters.
+  - Create the "banned words" filter.
-  - Apply it to fetched posts.
+  - Apply them to fetched posts.

 ### 2.3.3 - Sequence delete posts